-How to Choose Cat Food – Tips to Look Out For
+How to Choose Cat Food – Tips to Look Out For in 2025

-1. Life Stage Considerations
+1. Take Into Account Your Cat’s Life Stage

 Here’s what you need to know about the different life stages of your cat: